 CREATE VOLATILE TABLE EMPLOYEE( EMP_NO VARCHAR(10), EMP_NAME VARCHAR(10), SALARY INTEGER) UNIQUE PRIMARY INDEX(EMP_NO) ON COMMIT PRESERVE ROWS;

 ON COMMIT PRESERVE ROWS means to keep the data upon completion of the transaction.

 We need to mention ON COMMIT PRESERVE rows explicitly as the default is ON COMMIT DELETE ROWS which delete the data from the table upon completion of the transaction.

 Example of Derived table

 Here we want to know the employee name whose salary is greater than the average salary.
-From the above example, you can see that in the from clause, we have calculated average salary of employees.
-Here EMPLOYEE_TEMP will act a like a derived table.
-Please note that we need to mention clearly table name and column list clearly in derived table.
+From the above example, you can see that in the from clause, we have calculated the average salary of employees.
+Here EMPLOYEE_TEMP will act alike a derived table.
+Please note that we need to mention clearly table name and column list clearly in the derived table.

 Teradata 14.0 introduces Teradata Columnar – a new approach for organizing the data of a user-defined table or join index on disk.

 Teradata Columnar offers the ability to partition a table or join index by column.